Sweet Potato, Smoked Turkey, and Cranberry Croque Madame

 - Sweet Potato

-This idea originated with Mr. Allie.
+This idea originated with my husband.
 Once again!
 Being married to a foodie has it’s benefits!
-Mr. Allie is a lover of all things southern and soul food-y.
+He is a lover of all things southern and soul food-y.
 Even though he is thoroughly Philadelphia, through and through.
 It’s like an existential foodie crisis.

 He’s a huge fan of a fluffy buttermilk biscuit with salty country ham.
 When he saw the Mystery Dish ingredients list for October he got stars in his eyes, and visions of sweet potato biscuits danced in his head!

 I subbed in smoked turkey for the country ham, and my favorite quick cranberry preserve rounds out the flavors.